lmbxmu/HRank/README.md

 ## Tips

-Any problem, please contact the authors via emails: lmbxmu@stu.xmu.edu.cn or ethan.zhangyc@gmail.com, or adding the first author's wechat (id: lmbcxy) for convenient communications.
+Any problem, please contact the authors via emails: lmbxmu@stu.xmu.edu.cn or ethan.zhangyc@gmail.com, or adding the first author's wechat as friends (id: lmbcxy) for convenient communications.